dankelley/dankelley.github.io/_posts/2014-01-23-how-this-blog-was-made.md

 Some snags and how to deal with them:

 1. Any errors on the github server can yield blank pages, and the time delay of a minute or so makes it important to get things right locally before uploading.
-The solution is simple: run a local jekyll server with the unix command ``jekyll serve --auto`` (the last word means that it should automatically regenerate files if it sees that any sourcefile has changed).
+The solution is simple: run a local jekyll server with the unix command ``jekyll serve --watch`` (the last word means that it should automatically regenerate files if it sees that any sourcefile has changed).
 Once things work well locally, do ``make`` and then the usual ``git add/commit/push`` to upload to github.

 2. The method of generating tags (which I got from ocramius, who got it from erjjones) puts the tag-list files into ``_site/tags`` but jekyll will not serve the files from there.
 They must go into ``tags`` at the top level.
 The solution I am using is to continue using the ruby script that I found for creating tags, but to use a Makefile to shift the file locations.